 God created Adam and Eve perfect.
 But when they disobeyed God, they were sentenced to death “for the wages of sin is death“ (Romans 6:23).
-God in His infinite mercy planned a way of redemption by offering His only begotten Son to die as man’s substitute and redeem humanity from eternal death.
+God in His infinite mercy planned a way to pardon man’s sin by offering His only begotten Son to die as man’s substitute and redeem him from eternal death.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).

 This plan of redemption satisfied fully the justice and mercy of God.
 But at what a cost?
 Jesus the innocent Creator of all would suffer and die for His creation.
 What infinite love!
 “Greater love has no one than this, than to lay down one’s life for his friends” (John 15:13).

-The blood of Christ is effective not only for “propitiation” (Romans 3:25), justification (ch.
-5:9), and reconciliation (Ephesians 2:13), but also for complete victory over sin.
-The blood of Jesus gives the sinner all the power he needs to overcome every sinful trait.
-The Lord assures, you can be “saved to the uttermost” (Hebrews 7:25), be “more than conqueror” (Romans 8:37) and “always triumph” (2 Corinthians 2:14).
+The blood of Christ is effective not only for “propitiation” (Romans 3:25), justification (Romans 5:9), and reconciliation (Ephesians 2:13), but also for complete victory over sin (1 John 1:9).
+The blood of Jesus gives the sinner all the power he needs to overcome every sinful trait (Philippians 4:13).
+The Lord assures, the believers that they can be “saved to the uttermost” (Hebrews 7:25), be “more than conqueror” (Romans 8:37) and “always triumph” (2 Corinthians 2:14).

 Let us claim these promises in the power of His blood.

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,